bgreenwell/investr/README.md

 #   2.2639   1.6889   2.8388   0.2847
 ```

 The intervals both rely on large sample results and normality.
-In practice, it the bootstrap may be more reliabile:
+In practice, it the bootstrap may be more reliable:
 ```r
 ## Bootstrap calibration intervals.
 In general, nsim should be as large as
 ## reasonably possible (say, nsim = 9999).